Connect with others who understand.

 In recent decades, better management of PAH has significantly increased survival rates among people living with the disease.
 The one-year survival rate is now between 86 percent and 90 percent, up from 65 percent in the 1980s, according to the Journal of Investigative Medicine.
 Average long-term survival during that period increased from 2.8 years to 6 years.

 A number of medications, such as prostacyclin drugs, can help reduce PAH symptoms.
-In some advanced cases of PAH, lung transplant may be advised.
+In some advanced cases of PAH, a lung transplant may be advised.

 Meanwhile, standards for diagnosis and disease management have also improved with tests such as:

-• Other types of lung and heart imaging (such as chest X-rays)
+• Other types of lung and heart imaging, such as chest X-rays

 • Blood tests, which can evaluate blood flow in the heart and lungs and determine problems with the right side of your heart

 Pulmonary function tests might also be done to see how well your lungs are working.
-These tests are commonly used to evaluate types of pulmonary hypertension and other lung diseases such as chronic obstructive pulmonary disease (COPD).
+These tests are commonly used to evaluate types of pulmonary hypertension and other lung diseases, such as chronic obstructive pulmonary disease (COPD).

 Check In With Your Doctor